National Film Awards 2019 Winners List: Keerthy Suresh, Mahanati & More!

 Awe, the film directed by Prasanth Varma, has also won two major awards.
 The highly-appreciated film has won the awards for Best Special Effects and Best Make-up Artist.

-Rangasthalam, one of the biggest hits of 2018 has also won a National Film Award as the film won the award for Best Sound Mixing.
+Rangasthalam, one of the biggest hits of 2018 has also won a National Film Award for Best Sound Mixing.

 Chi La Sow, the debut directorial of Rahul Ravindran, is also in the prestigious National Film Awards list.
-Reportedly, the film has won the award for Best Original Screenplay.
+The film won the award for Best Original Screenplay.
 The movie had its script penned by the director himself.